Where to stay in Tokyo First time guide to the best hotels

 • Located near Shinjuku Station, the Hilton Tokyo offers spacious rooms with city views, an indoor pool, a contemporary gym, and multiple dining venues.
 The Royal Suite includes an executive lounge and private dining experiences.
 This hotel is family-friendly with a kids’ play area and family cooking classes.
 Guests can enjoy spectacular views of the city and convenient access to Shinjuku’s nightlife and shopping districts.
 The hotel’s amenities and impeccable service make it a top choice.

-So you’ve picked Asakusa, what hotel?
+So you’ve picked Asakusa, where is the best base?

-Budget Hotels in Asakusa
+Budget Hotels in Asakusa for first time travellers

 Asakusa Ryokan Toukaisou